GfSE/SAF-Specification/stakeholders.md

 * What are the operational scenarios (operational stories) relevant to the system?
 * What are the physical components?
 * What are the planned architectural means for risk mitigation?
-* What are the protocols for exchanging items on an interface?
+* What are the protocols for exchanging items on specific interface?

-  ***Rationale:  In my role i need to asses if the usage of protocols on interfaces is compatible with the system lifecyle conceps.***
+  ***Rationale:  In my role i need to asses if the usage of protocols on interfaces is compatible with the system lifecyle concepts.***
+* What are the protocols used for exchanging information?

+  ***Rationale:  In my role., i need to validate if they fit the purpose of the system and conform the systems concepts***
 * What are the relationships between the partys involved in the operation of the intended solution?
 * What are the scenarios a system function is utilized in?
 * What are the system delivery standards?
+* What concerns does a Stakeholder have?
 * What existing elements of the organization, enterprise, or operational entity need to be integrated in the intended solution?
 * What is the allocation of functions to the physical architecture?